 Use Context-Appropriate Language

 Consider the context when choosing your words.
 In casual conversations with friends, referring to a male dog as "he" or using his name is perfectly fine.
-However, in more formal settings, such as at the vet or in a breeding discussion, using terms like "intact male" or "neutered male" can provide clarity and precision.
+Still, in more formal settings, such as at the vet or in a breeding discussion, using terms like "intact male" or "neutered male" can provide clarity and precision.

 Be Mindful of Your Audience